-Dr. Marut is a lifetime board-certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI) and has been practicing medicine since 1981.
+Dr. Edward Marut is a lifetime board-certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI) and has been practicing medicine since 1981.
 He has served as the Highland Park IVF Medical Director at FCI since 1991 and now is the Medical Director of the Chicago River North IVF Center.
 Upon completion of his medical degree from the Yale University School of Medicine, Dr. Marut completed his residency in Obstetrics and Gynecology at the University of California, San Francisco and received a lifetime board certification in ObGyn.
 Dr. Marut was awarded the National Fellowship in Reproductive Medicine and received a lifetime Board Certification in Reproductive Endocrinology after completing his fellowship at the National Institutes of Health in Bethesda, MD.
 Dr. Marut has served in an IVF Medical Director position since 1983.
 Aside from leading FCI’s Highland Park and River North IVF centers, he served as a Medical Director at Michael Reese Hospital for the IVF Program, the Center for Assisted Reproductive Technology, and Family Planning Program.
 He has served as medical faculty at the University of Chicago and the University of Illinois, Chicago.

 Heavily awarded for his compassionate work with patients looking to grow a family, Dr. Marut is honored annually by numerous consumer groups.
 He is also a frequent lecturer and consultant and has authored more than 70 scientific publications.
 His clinical and research interests include IVF in the older, poor prognosis, and high-risk female populations, as well as pregnancy loss and preimplantation genetics.